 And then the Voyagers went further.
 When they were launched, no spacecraft had gone as far as Saturn, which is 10 times as far as Earth’s distance from the sun.
 The four-year journey to Saturn was thus a major leap, with the Voyagers arriving at Saturn nine months apart, in November 1980 and August 1981.
 Voyager 1 then began leaving the solar system, and Voyager 2 went on to an encounter with Uranus in January 1986 and with Neptune in August 1989.

 Ed Stone – who was Project Scientist for the Voyager mission – told EarthSky some years ago:

 We built the spacecraft with enough redundancy – that is, backup systems – so that they could keep going.

 And keep going they did!
-The Voyagers have now been traveling for 33 years.
-Space scientists have slowly but surely been switching to Voyager’s backup systems.
+The Voyagers have now been traveling for 41 years.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.